Engineering

 Two takeaways for teams making frontier-model decisions now.

-One.
-Name the lock-in honestly at design review.
+First — name the lock-in honestly at design review.
 Tool-call format, prompt investment, provider-specific features, eval anchoring — every architecture decision sits on one or more of these surfaces.
 Bound the blast radius deliberately.
 Use provider-specific features when they earn it; do not pretend the workload is portable while you do.

-Two.
-Build the four thin abstractions early.
+Second — build the four thin abstractions early.
 They cost less when the codebase is small than after five quarters of production behaviour.
 Even if the switch never comes, the procurement leverage and the continuous eval signal repay the investment many times over.
-The architecture is the insurance and the leverage at once.

 FAQs